Hadyn’s art practice explores relationships between past and present, the real and imaginary, history and myth.

 Patricia Still in the The London Weekly Diary described his work thus “Ably supported by a mastery of his medium, his oils show a view of the world where everything is brightly painted curtain cloth while his drawings are strange but intriguing mythologies of crowded figures”.

-Katrina Cashman, who curated the Mosman Art Gallery exhibition said of his work: “Hadyn Wilson’s large scale installation of appropriated images is a tour de force.
+Katrina Cashman, Mosman Art Gallery Curator said of his work: “Hadyn Wilson’s large scale installation of appropriated images is a tour de force.
 It invites close inspection as each painting presents a revisionist expression based on original masterpieces of the time, in a comment on the era’s fabled histories and the reliable and unreliable narratives that surround them.”